Skip to main content

 Let’s get ready for school!
 Enjoy books, songs, rhymes, and movement while learning school readiness skills and having fun.
 For ages 2 - 5 with their parent or caregiver.

 Come join us for a morning of play, curiosity, and creativity!
 Help children learn social and emotional skills and develop fine and gross motor skills in our Play Day and enjoy a unique family bonding experience.
-For children ages 0 - 5.
+For children 0 - 5 with caregiver.

 Join us for an interactive Circle Time featuring stories, rhymes, and music designed for babies and young toddlers ages 0 - 24 months and their caregivers.